valtix-security/terraform-provider-valtix/docs/resources/address_object.md

 * `vpc_id` - (Optional) The VPC/VNet ID to restrict the scope of the `tag_list`
 * `region` - (Optional) The Region to restrict the scope of the `tag_list`
 * `resource_group` - (Azure only) The Resource Group to restrict the scope of the `tag_list`
-* `tag_list` - (Required) A single block that represents a Tag key-value pair associated with one or more Application Load Balancers. `tag_list` structure [defined below](#tag-list).
-The `tag_list` is used to dynamically associate the IPs or FQDNs of the set of Application Load Balancers that match the Tag key-value pair.
+* `tag_list` - (Required) A single block that represents a Tag key-value pair associated with one or more Application Load Balancers and API Gateways. `tag_list` structure [defined below](#tag-list).
+The `tag_list` is used to dynamically associate the IPs or FQDNs of the set of Application Load Balancers and API Gateways that match the Tag key-value pair.
 * `backend_address` - (Required) This argument must be set to `true`
 <br><br>For an example, see [DYNAMIC_APPLICATIONS (Reverse Proxy Target) Example](#dynamic_applications-reverse-proxy-target-example)